abdul-1432/Responsive-Navigation-Bar-with-Responsive-Cards/README.md

 ## Acknowledgments

-- Thank you to [Name] for inspiration or contributions.
+- Thank you to [Codepen] for inspiration or contributions.

 Feel free to reach out if you have any questions or need assistance with the project.
 Happy coding!